JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

   - If a function is auxiliary to only one other function, define it in the body of the latter.
      - i.e. `let f x = let aux y = ..<aux's body>.. in .. <f's body> ..`
   - If a function is not local to a single function but is not used outside its module, leave it out of the module type (e.g. `.mli` file) which will hide it to module users
-  - Make a new module for a new data type, include operations on the type (only) in it
+  - Make a new module for a new data type, and include operations on the type (only) in it
      - This is not just for generic data structures lke `Map`/`Set`, it is for app-specific data structures
      - Example: `ChessBoard` is a nontrivial data type for a chess game, make it its own module
   - Hide types `t` in module types if users don't need to see the details